 If you fail to so much as stop and exchange information with other involved parties, you can be charged with Hit-and-Run.
 Pennsylvania law also requires that you stay at the scene and provide assistance to any injured parties.
 Failing to do so will result in the same charges, as well as other potential criminal charges.
 Hit-and-run is no minor offense.
 The penalties may be severe and depending upon the nature of the physical damage to property or the extent of injury to persons, a charge of hit-and-run may result in fines, loss of license, and jail time.

-If you have failed to report a car accident in Philadelphia, call The Law Offices of Greg Prosmushkin, P.C. today.
+If you have failed to report a philadelphia car accident attorney, call The Law Offices of Greg Prosmushkin, P.C. today.

 This content was written on behalf of Greg Prosmushkin.